 The Institute for Science Education (ISE) was established in 1990 to provide a mechanism to assist in solving problems in precollege science and mathematics education.
-The institute works cooperatively with the Colleges of Science, Engineering, and Education and the Division of Professional and Continuing Studies.
-In carrying out its mission to provide leadership and coordination for projects and programs to effect improvement of precollege science and mathematics education, the ISE works closely with all appropriate elements of business, government, and industry.
+The institute works cooperatively with the Colleges of Science, Engineering, Education and Professional and Continuing Studies.
+In carrying out its mission to provide leadership and coordination for projects and programs to effect improvement of precollege science and mathematics education, the ISEd works closely with all appropriate elements of business, government, and industry.